-4. Planning Board Considerations for Extension

-- a.
-The Planning Board may condition the grant of an extension on a requirement that the applicant revise the plan to conform with changes to applicable laws or regulations the requirements of this Chapter since the plan was approved. - b.
-The Planning Board may deny the extension request if it finds that the project, as approved and conditioned, is no longer viable. -The Planning Board must consider whether the project is capable of being financed, constructed, and marketed within a reasonable time frame. -The Applicant must demonstrate the project's viability upon request by the Planning Board or the-Planning Director.

-5. Planning Board Action

-- a.
-After a public hearing for which notice was duly given, the Planning Board must determine whether a request for an extension should be granted. -The requirements for noticing and conducting a public hearing must follow the requirements for a Preliminary Plan. - b.
+- 4. Planning Board Considerations for Extension - The Planning Board may condition the grant of an extension on a requirement that the applicant revise the plan to conform with changes to applicable laws or regulations the requirements of this Chapter since the plan was approved. - b.
+The Planning Board may deny the extension request if it finds that the project, as approved and conditioned, is no longer viable.
+The Planning Board must consider whether the project is capable of being financed, constructed, and marketed within a reasonable time frame.
+The Applicant must demonstrate the project's viability upon request by the Planning Board or Planning Director. - 5.
+Planning Board Action - a.
+After a public hearing for which notice was duly given, the Planning Board must determine whether a request for an extension should be granted.
+The requirements for noticing and conducting a public hearing must follow the requirements for a Preliminary Plan. - b.
 If voting to approve an extension, the Planning Board must only grant the minimum time it deems necessary for the applicant to validate its plan. - c.
 The Planning Board may only grant an extension to a Preliminary Plan within the plan's APFO validity period, unless a further extension is allowed by law. - d.
 An applicant may request, and the Planning Board may approve, more than one extension. - e.
-Once a phasing schedule is approved by the Planning Board as part of a Preliminary Plan approval, any revision or alteration to the schedule other than an amendment approved under Section 50.4.3.J.7. must be treated as ana minor amendment to the Preliminary Plan. -Planning Board approval of a revised phasing schedule may have is required to extend the effect total length of extending the validity period.

-₩.
-Effect of Failure to Timely Validate Plan or Secure an Extension the failure on the part of an applicant to timely validate a phase, in whole or in part, voids the balance of the Preliminary Plan approval for that phase and all subsequent unvalidated phases.
+Once a phasing schedule is approved by the Planning Board as part of a Preliminary Plan approval, any revision or alteration to the schedule other than an amendment approved under Section 50.4.3.J.7 must be treated as ana minor amendment to the Preliminary Plan.
+Planning Board approval of a revised phasing schedule may have is required to extend the effect total length of extending the validity period. - HI.
+Effect of Failure to Timely Validate Plan or Secure an Extension - 1.
+If a Preliminary Plan is not timely validated in whole or in part before the expiration of the validity period, any remaining portion of the plan expires.
+For multi-phased plans, the failure on the part of an applicant to timely validate a phase, in whole or in part, voids the balance of the Preliminary Plan approval for that phase and all subsequent unvalidated phases. - 2.
+In those instances where an applicant has timely validated only a portion of a plan and no extension is granted, the applicant seeking to develop only that portion of the project remains responsible for fully complying with all of the terms, conditions, and other requirements associated with the portion of the plan approval that has been implemented.